Alexander-Heinz/alexander-heinz.github.io/_posts/2021-08-06-bootstrap-lasso-coefficients.md

 model: the 95% CI of `am` (automatic / manual gear) includes zero.
 Thus, we are rather uncertain about the influence of manual vs. automatic gear on the miles per gallon of a car.
 Also, the `carb` (carbon emissions) variable has a tiny CI, and the one of `hp` (horsepower).
 As these are standardized coefficients, we can followingly say that the automatic / manual gear, horse power, and the carbon emissions don't really have an influence on the miles per gallon a car uses, but, e.g., the weight of it has!

-I hope you understood the essence of this by now, as otherwise we might have had a positive coefficient of `am` just by chance, and overestimated its influence.
+I hope you understood the essence of this by now: if we did not use bootstrapping here, we might have had a positive coefficient of `am` just by chance, and overestimated its influence.